HishamBS/Faz3a/README.md

 ![GitHub Logo](/frontend/src/Image/logo.png)
 ## Description

-A description of your project.
-Explain what is the project about and what is the use for it.
+The objective of Helpers website is a communities services that is help neighbors to find each other by requesting a service or provide services for land or giveaway.

 ### Technical Used
 What technologies you used that helped you build this project.